powlpaul/htw-ge2-game-1/README.md

-2D Unity game project
+## Wing It - A 2D Unity Game Project

+Made by Team gem-enjins:
-## Team gem-enjins: Krist Baliev, Leonard Valentin, To Uyen Nguyen, Paul Klingberg
+Krist Baliev, Leonard Valentin, To Uyen Nguyen, Paul Klingberg

 ### Game description:
 Blobby Volley like game about two thicc and energetic birbs playing volleyball with each other.